michalbrys/Using-Google-Analytics-with-R/chapter1/chapter1.md

-# Preparing environment
+# Preparing the environment

-To analysis data you will need to set up:
+To analyze data you will need to set up:
 * Google Analytics account
 * R Studio
 * Credentials to connect Google Analytics API in Google Developers Console (free)

-I will precisely describe this steps in this chapter.
+The steps mentioned above will be precisely described in this chapter.